 The surety’s guarantee that valid claims will be paid is actually a guarantee to lend the principal the funds to pay them, if necessary.
 If the principal does not have the money to pay a valid claim right away, the surety will pay it initially, on the principal’s behalf.
 That payment is a loan to the principal, who must repay the debt to the surety.
 Not doing so within the allotted time can result in the surety taking legal action against the principal to recover the funds.

-How Much Does It Cost?
+How Much Does It Cost in Texas?

 Texas contractor license bonds are sold for an annual premium.
 That premium is the product of multiplying the required bond amount by the premium rate set by the surety on a case-by-case basis.
 The main underwriting concern is the risk of the surety not being repaid for claims paid on behalf of the principal.
 The risk of non-repayment is assessed largely based on the principal’s personal credit score.